godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **snapped** **(** :ref:`Vector3<class_Vector3>` by **)**

-Returns a copy of the vector snapped to the lowest neared multiple.
+Returns the vector snapped to a grid with the given size.

 ----